wildekek/chirpha/chirp2mqtt/DOCS.md

 ### Option: `import_actions`

-URL to git repository with LoraWAN device templates.
+URL to git repository with LoraWAN device templates or 'none'.
 Repository is imported before ChirsStack starts.
-Parameter must be reset after importing to empty string, otherwise import will be started again on next add-on start-up.
+Parameter must be reset after importing to 'none', otherwise import will be started again on next add-on start-up.

 Default(initial) value: 'https://github.com/brocaar/lorawan-devices' .